LucyManalang/Wordle/README.md

 # Wordle
-Wordle recreation in terminal with different gamemodes Alteration of APCSP create task submission
+Wordle recreation in terminal with different gamemodes \n Alteration of APCSP create task submission